-Gardasil 9 is a very effective HPV vaccine that protects against 9 of the most high risk types of HPV (hence the name).
-A The Gynae Clinic, we are always available to administer this vaccine to those who need it.
-It would be easier to understand how the Gardasil 9 HPV vaccine works if we understand the HPV viral infection itself.
+Gynae Clinic in London, UK where our gynae experts provide the HPV vaccine privately.
+Gardasil 9 is a very effective vaccine that protects against 9 of the most high risk types of HPV (hence the name).
+It is presently available privately in the UK only.
+At our clinic, we are always available to administer this vaccine for those who need it.
+So, it would be easy to understand how the Gardasil 9 HPV vaccine will work when we are aware about the HPV viral infection itself.

 It is already known that the HPV vaccines will protect against HPV types.
 However, it will not protect against diseases that are not caused by HPV.
 The vaccine may not protect against the type of HPV which you may have already been exposed to.